systematic-magic/aop/editorials.rst

 	- Check that "Oncotarget." is followed by Year (4 digits, e.g. "2017").
 Year should be presented in full (4 digits) and should be followed by semicolon (;).
 There can be a space after semicolon (but this is not mandatory).

 	- Check that year is followed by Volume.
 Volume should be one or more digits and should be followed by colon (:).
-There can be a space after colon (but this is not mandatory).
+There can be a space after semicolon (not mandatory, but consistency should be maintained).

 	- Check that Volume is followed by Page numbers.
 Page numbers can be in either in short (12063-74) of full (12063-12074) format and should be followed by period (.).
 There should be a space after period.